Ironious8/phase-1-code-challenge/README.md

 # Structure
 The structure of this directory is as follows:
-1. node modules
-2. grade.js
+1. grade.js
-3. package-lock.json
-4. package.json
-5. README.md
+2. README.md
-6. salary.js
+3. salary.js
-7. speed.js
+4. speed.js

 # Procedure